Originally Published in March 2018

-Heating and cooling is an important part of your home and family’s well-being.
+Heating and cooling is an important part of your home and family’s well-being in Hobe Sound, FL.
 In addition, it can account for about half of your home’s total energy usage.
 Unfortunately, a few myths stand in the way of homeowners fully understanding how their systems work, which can lead to costly repairs and inefficient usage.

 To prolong the lifespan of your system while cooling your home efficiently in the warmer seasons, learning the truth behind a few common myths is smart.
 This guide will help you keep cool by debunking common myths regarding your air conditioning system.